leyleo/TeamDisk_iOS/README.md

 # How to checkout

-Notify: the project has the submodule [leowebdav](https://github.com/leyleo/leowebdav), so the codes from zip maybe not enough, you'd better check out the codes as following.
+Notify: the project has the submodule [leowebdav](https://github.com/leyleo/leowebdav), so the codes from zip maybe not enough, you'd better check out the whole project as following.

 ```
 git clone https://github.com/leyleo/TeamDisk_iOS.git